{Solved} Fix Windows Update Error 0x80070005: Access Denied

 Method 2: Update All Your Available Drivers

-The drivers help in communication between your system and all the installed applications and programs.
+The drivers help communicate between your system and all the installed applications and programs.
 These drivers should always be kept up-to-date.
 Check if any of your drivers are damaged.
 To see if they need to be updated, follow these steps:

 1. At First, Right-click on My Computer.